qdm12/gluetun/README.md

 - Choose the vpn network protocol, `udp` or `tcp`
 - Built in firewall kill switch to allow traffic only with needed the VPN servers and LAN devices
 - Built in Shadowsocks proxy (protocol based on SOCKS5 with an encryption layer, tunnels TCP+UDP)
-- Built in HTTP proxy (Tinyproxy, tunnels TCP)
+- Built in HTTP proxy (tunnels HTTP and HTTPS through TCP)
 - [Connect other containers to it](https://github.com/qdm12/gluetun#connect-to-it)
 - [Connect LAN devices to it](https://github.com/qdm12/gluetun#connect-to-it)
 - Compatible with amd64, i686 (32 bit), **ARM** 64 bit, ARM 32 bit v6 and v7 🎆